Conor Henderson: Return to Crawley Town

 On 1 November 2016, Henderson re-joined Crawley Town on a short-term deal.
 Henderson made his return for Crawley, in a FA Cup replay at Bristol Rovers on 16 November as an emergency left back.
 The game resulted in a 4–2 defeat for the Reds, with Henderson conceding a penalty in extra time.
 On 17 January 2017, Henderson extended his contract with Crawley until the end of the 2016–17 campaign.

 On 30 May 2017, it was announced that Henderson would leave Crawley upon the expiry of his contract in June 2017.

 Eastbourne Borough

 Following his release from Crawley, Henderson joined National League South side Eastbourne Borough.

-Pirin Blagoevgrad
+Bulgaria and Romania

 On 14 August 2017, following a successful trial period, Henderson signed a one-year contract with Bulgarian club Pirin Blagoevgrad.
 At the end of the season his team was relegated to Second League and he left.

-Dunărea Călărași

 On 10 January 2019, he joined Romanian Liga I side Dunărea Călărași on an 18-month deal.
 His team was relegated at the end of the season.

-Pirin Blagoevgrad

 On 13 August 2019, Henderson re-joined Pirin.